Ex-NYS Senate leader Bruno loses bid to throw out fraud case

-NEW YORK (Reuters) - An appeal by former New York state Senate Majority Leader Joseph Bruno was rejected by a federal court on Tuesday, upsetting his bid to dismiss a second indictment and clearing the way for a new fraud trial.
+NEW YORK, Aug 6 (Reuters) - An appeal by former New York state Senate Majority Leader Joseph Bruno was rejected by a federal court on Tuesday, upsetting his bid to dismiss a second indictment and avoid a new fraud trial.

 Lawyers for Bruno, whose 2009 conviction had previously been thrown out, had argued that a second trial over whether the upstate Republican deprived people of his “honest services” violated his constitutional right against being tried twice for the same crime, known as double jeopardy.

-But a panel of the 2nd U.S. Circuit Court of Appeals said prosecutors could retry Bruno on a new theory, that $440,000 of payments he allegedly solicited between 2004 and 2006 from an Albany, New York businessman constituted a bribe or kickback.
+But a panel of the 2nd U.S. Circuit Court of Appeals said prosecutors could retry Bruno on a new theory, that $440,000 of payments he allegedly solicited between 2004 and 2006 from an Albany businessman constituted a bribe or kickback.

 It also rejected the 84-year-old Bruno’s argument that the government could not relitigate his intent to defraud because jurors had acquitted him on some counts addressing that issue.